Tuition Benefit for Dependent Children Attending Other Colleges and Universities (Direct Grants)

 408.8 TAX LIABILITY

 You should be aware that recent changes in federal tax law may change the taxable nature of undergraduate tuition benefits for some children.
 If your dependent child does not meet one of the two federal tax law definitions described below, the tuition benefits received will be taxable to you as additional income.
-(Note that benefits provided on behalf of the child of a same-sex domestic partner will be taxable unless you have adopted the child.
-This is true even if you can claim the child as a dependent on your federal income tax return.)

 If the benefit is taxable to you, appropriate taxes will be withheld from the benefit before it’s awarded.
 As part of the tuition benefit application process, you will be asked to declare if your child meets the federal definition of a dependent.
-This policy regarding the taxability of tuition benefits was effective beginning with the Summer 2007 terms.

 If benefits are considered taxable, taxes are withheld directly from the benefit and the net amount is awarded to the student as the tuition benefit.
 The gross tuition amount and taxes withheld are reported to the IRS as a part of the faculty or staff member's earnings.
 The taxpayer is responsible for making appropriate payroll withholding adjustments, if desired.
 The taxpayer is also responsible for settling his/her tax liability on year-end tax filing.